(if you do not have a chimney, and therefore need to buy a clip-together one,

 To avoid confusion, steel flue is the same as vitreous pipe.

-So can you you use Fitting Pack 1?
+So can you you use a straight pipe with no bends?

 QUICK DECISION: IF “A” IS 30CM OR MORE THEN YOU CAN USE THIS FITTING PACK!

 1. WHAT IS MEASUREMENT A?
 Measure the depth of your chimney at point A (measure the narrowest point in the lower section of chimney).
 Remove 6 cm from this figure (the adaptor is thicker than the vitreous pipe/liner).
-If your new figure is greater than 30cm then you are almost certainly okay with Fitting Pack 1.
+If your new figure is greater than 30cm then you are almost certainly okay with a straight pipe.

 2. WHAT IS MEASUREMENT B FOR YOUR CHOSEN STOVE?
 This is the distance between the back of the stove body and the front of the flue collar (B).
 Note that the given measurement in stove brochures or online is often “back of stove to centre of flue” but we want “back of stove to front of flue”.
 If this is the case you need to add “half the flue diameter” to bring the figure up to spec.